-This is a measure of the ratio of the blood pressure in the ankle and the arm.
-As peripheral vascular disease affects the legs more than the arms, it can be used as an indicator of reduce arterial blood flow in the legs.
+This is a measure of the ratio of the blood pressure in the ankle vs the arm.
+As peripheral vascular disease affects the legs more than the arms, it can be used as an indicator of reduced arterial blood flow in the legs.

 - Measure the blood pressure in both arms and take the highest value

 - Measure the blood pressure in both ankles and take the highest value

 - Instead of the stethoscope, use a Doppler ultrasound probe to measure the pressure over the posterior tibial artery – record the pressure when your hear the first ‘whoosh’